uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 ### A.    Dijkstra's algorithm
 Incorporating an efficient shortest-path algorithm within the GIS will reduce time spent on the road network and address navigation inefficiencies.
 The optimal routes are those with the minimum required transportation times.
 A real-time system must be capable of providing prompt responses to such queries.

+In the London Navigator, the experimental system developed for this project, the routing service is implemented using Dijkstra's algorithm.
+This spatial optimization algorithm is widely used in GIS software for finding the shortest routes.
+Its performance relies on the data structures used to implement the graph representing the spatial network [16].
+The road network is represented by a graph (non-oriented in this case), where each intersection on the physical road is depicted as a node.
+Let G = (N, A) be a graph consisting of a set of nodes (N) and a set of arcs (A), each with a non-negative cost C. This graph is designed for tracing the least-cost path (route) in G. For a given destination node in the network, Dijkstra's algorithm calculates the least accumulated cost between the destination node and every other node, then finds the least-cost path from any origin node to the destination node.
+The logical procedure of Dijkstra's algorithm is as follows [17]: